Profile

 Cibo, cultura e tradizioni siciliane

-Learn to make Eolian Gigi, the delightful fried sweets from the Aeolian Islands, perfect for Carnival celebrations.
-A true taste sensation!
+Discover how to make Gigi Eoliani, the beloved fried treats from the Aeolian Islands, perfect for Carnival celebrations.
+A delightful taste of Sicily!

 Prep Time